Introduction to SABER Error Covariance Model

 Ensemble B

-An ensemble B model (\(\textbf{P}^f_e\)) includes a matrix generated from the ensemble members \(\textbf{B}_{\text{ens}}\) and a localization matrix \(\boldsymbol{\mathcal{L}}\) which is applied in an element-wise multiplication (a Schur product) to \(\textbf{B}_{\text{ens}}\) to enforce zero covariance between distantly separated grid points [Lor03].
+An ensemble B model (\(\textbf{P}^f_{ens}\)) includes a matrix generated from the ensemble members \(\textbf{B}_{\text{ens}}\) and a localization matrix \(\boldsymbol{\mathcal{L}}\) which is applied in an element-wise multiplication (a Schur product) to \(\textbf{B}_{\text{ens}}\) to remove spurious covariances between distantly separated grid points [Lor03]:

-\[\textbf{P}^f_e = \boldsymbol{\mathcal{L}} \circ \textbf{B}_{\text{ens}}\]
+(19)\[ \textbf{P}^f_{ens} = \boldsymbol{\mathcal{L}} \circ \textbf{B}_{\text{ens}}.\]

-The setup for a localization matrix is very similar to the setup for the parametric B described in the previous section as the computational implementation of both \(\boldsymbol{\mathcal{L}}\) and parametric B are identical.
-One difference is the addition of the localization heading under the covariance model:
+The setup for a localization matrix is similar to the setup for the parametric B (described in the previous section) since the computational implementation of \(\boldsymbol{\mathcal{L}}\) and a parametric B are identical.
+Both are setup as block chains, but the key difference for a localization setup is the addition of the localization heading in the localization block chain:

 localization: